Best practices

 Idempotent external reference ID

-- Order requests receiving a 5XX error may occasionally process after a network connection is lost.
-We strongly recommend you make use of the External Reference ID idempotent parameter to ensures duplicate orders are not created when you retry a failed order.
+• Order requests receiving a 5XX error may occasionally be processed after a network connection is lost.
+We strongly recommend you use the External Reference ID idempotent parameter to ensure duplicate orders are not created when you retry a failed order.

 Handle reward types